Just when you think you have paid your dues with illness in this lifetime, life always has something else to throw at you doesn’t it?

 Is Mohs Surgery On The Nose Painful?

 Most people will feel at least minimal pain.
 I felt throbbing face pain for the first 24 hours following surgery.

 This picture below has to be my favorite, I didn’t know whether to laugh or cry.
 My entire face is swollen, not just my nose.
 I let my husband unwrap my face and I let him look first.
 I was embarrassed by what I knew I must look like so I made a joke “don’t hate me because I am beautiful” and he quickly retorted “that is not why I hate you” and I burst into laughter for the first time in days.

 Photo below – starting to look so much better…

-6 weeks after Mohs.
-Bandage has been off about one week now and it feels so good.
+Of course we all heal differenlty, but this is my progress at 6 weeks after Mohs surgery.
+My bandage has been off for about one week now and it feels so good.
 My nose is not exactly how it was before, and I am self conscious of my profile from one side, but overall I am very happy and grateful because I am aware it could have been so much worse if it continued to grow undetected.